tsoldaat/quake3/README.md

 ## Maps

-The configs refer to maps that are either freely downloadable on the internet.
+The configs refer to maps that are either included with the licensed game, or freely downloadable on the internet.
 For example, the ones starting with `osp*` are part of **Orange Smoothie Productions' OSP Tourney modification for Quake III: Arena**.

 OSP maps can be downloaded here: